isomerpages/gb-assist/pages/solutionrepo/solution513.md

 ---
-title: ABSS Premier Plus Version 23 - Package (Advanced 3 Users)
+title: NinjaOS - Package A (NinjaPro - 3 Outlets and 4 Modules)
 permalink: /productivity-solutions-grant/solutionrepo/solution513
 ---

 #### Description

-ABSS premier is a full fledge and integrated accounting, sales, inventory and multiple-currency management solution.
-The bundled packages support cloud-based access and backup features.
+We help build online e commerce stores for F&B merchants so that they can grow their brand & business by being able to save on commissions, deliver islandwide, gather and grow a loyal customer base.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Jabez_Annex_3_CR_wef_13April_2020_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Jankosoft_20200023_Annex_3_20200625144914_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria